shehza-d/learning-backend/MongoDB-NoSQL/Data-Modeling.md

 # Data Modeling

 Data that is accessed together should be stored together.
+How you model your data depends entirely on your particular application's data access patterns.
+You want to structure your data to match the ways that your application queries and updates it.

 <img src='./relationships.png'/>